 Every training plan is built upon a basic, underlying foundation of fitness.
 During the Base phase, one’ll cultivate the endurance and cycling skills necessary for further specialization.

 Traditional Base Phase

 The Traditional block takes an old-fashioned approach to base training.
 It requires a large time commitment to result in significant gains.
-Unless one dedicates at least 10 hours/week to train, it isn’t recommended to have the long, low-intensity traditional approach.
+Unless one dedicates at least 10 hours/per week to training, it isn’t recommended to have the long, low-intensity traditional approach.
 This block is primarily geared toward high-volume Grand Tour athletes or those recovering from an injury who want to avoid high-intensity intervals.

 |Phase #||Volume #||Hrs/Wk|

 |Low Volume III||5.1 Hrs/Wk|

 |Phase 2||Mid Volume I||6.4 Hrs/Wk|

 |Mid Volume III||12.7 Hrs/Wk|